-Some of us can remember the love-duets of Jeanette McDonald and Nelson Eddy, two popular singing stars of the early "talkies".
-How absurd if they had sung silent duets: going through the motions of singing, but not allowing their vocal chords to produce an intelligible sound: just meaningless reverberations...; a hurry or a flurry of movement signifying nothing.
+Love-duets used to be more popular on the movies than they are nowadays.
+Two lovers who, together and in opera-style, express their mutual love in song.
+How absurd if they were to sing silent duets: going through the motions of singing, but not allowing their vocal chords to produce an intelligible sound: just meaningless reverberations...; a hurry or a flurry of movement signifying nothing.
 Contraceptive intercourse is very much like that.
-Contraceptive spouses involve each other in bodily movements, but their "body language" is not truly human (The "language of the body" is of course a key expression in Pope John Paul II's writings on sexuality and marriage).
+Contraceptive spouses involve each other in bodily movements, but their "body language" is not truly human .
 They refuse to let their bodies communicate sexually and intelligibly with one another.
 They go through the motions of a love-song; but there is no song.

 A couple may say: we do not want our love to be fruitful.
 But if that is so, there is an inherent contradiction in their trying to express their love by means of an act which, of its nature, implies fruitful love; and there is even more of a contradiction if, when they engage in the act, they deliberately destroy the fertility-orientation from which precisely derives its capacity to express the uniqueness of their love.

 In true marital union, husband and wife are meant to experience the vibration of human vitality in its very source .
 In the case of contraceptive "union", the spouses experience sensation, but it is drained of real vitality.